grislyeye/grislyeye.com/content/blog/natural-laws-of-mothership/natural-laws-of-mothership.md

 <aside>

 [![Cover image from CONT/EXT](./content/products/context/context.png "CONT/EXT")](https://grislyeye.com/products/context)

 This article was research for [CONT/EXT](https://grislyeye.com/products/context), my upcoming britpunk one-shot for Mothership.
 Please follow or [subscribe](/mailing-list/) for updates.

 </aside>

 I tried to make the alien "xenostoma" from *CONT/EXT* as inexplicable as possible.
 It doesn't have any sensory organs, no obvious front or back.
-It has a form of locomotion that has no earthly equivalent, seemingly designed for space.
+It's unorthodox method of locomotion that has no earthly equivalent, seemingly designed for space.
+As an inhabitant of the Thread, it's not evolved for gravity, its senses attuned to the effluvia.

 There's little context for the player's to latch onto, especially as I kept its full form hidden during playtests.
 It's a hackneyed trick, but the player's imaginations can fill in the gaps with things far more frightening than anything I could write.

-The elegance of *Mothership* allows us to portray complex creatures using the light touch of character stats.
+The elegance of *Mothership* allows us to portray complex creatures using the light touch of the rules.
+Our outside context entities only need the fateful intersection with Wounds and Instinct.
+The fiction of the invented biology can inform the rest.

-But, the truly inexplicable thing about *CONT/EXT* is the Thread.
+But, the truly inexplicable thing about *CONT/EXT* is **The Thread**.
 Next week, I'll look at the psychological and semantic implications of aliens as outside context entity.